vtex-apps/my-account/README.md

 ## Extension points

 This app provides a few extension points in order to allow apps to customize stores' experience as needed.
-You can increment this app with more pages with custom navigation using `react-router-dom`.
+You can increment this app with more pages with your own custom navigation using `react-router-dom`.

 It's also important to add `"react-router-dom": "^4.3.1",` to your `react/package.json` dependencies.